 "That's great," Gutierrez said of the cheering section he will have Sunday.
 "I'm surprised."

 Five years removed from his time at Lincoln, Gutierrez remains alive on campus.
 Newspaper clippings chronicling his achievements at Cal and the state championship trophy he helped Lincoln win in 2007 are on display in the hallways.
-His college statistics are scrolled on campus TV, and the walls of basketball coach Vince Valdez's
+His college statistics are scrolled on campus TV, and the walls of basketball coach Vince Valdez's office are papered with stories and photos featuring Gutierrez.

 "He doesn't realize the impact he's had," Valdez said.